the-vampiire/slack-metadata/README.md

 #### Optional
 - `[start]`: beginning timestamp to query message history
-    - use most recent metaData.latest for this parameter during daily queries
+    - use most recent metaData.timestamp for this parameter during daily queries (more detail below)

 - `[end]`: ending timestamp to query message history - default to current time